colab/colab/docs/source/plugindev.rst

 * With signals registered and handling method defined you must connect them.
   To do it you must call connect_signal passing signal name, sender and handling method as arguments.
 These should be implemented on plugin's apps.py.
-It must be said that the plugin app class must extend ColabProxiedAppConfig.
+It must be said that the plugin app class must extend ColabPluginAppConfig.
 An example of this configuration can be seen below:

 .. code-block:: python
-   from colab.plugins.utils.apps import ColabProxiedAppConfig from colab.signals.signals import register_signal, connect_signal
+   from colab.plugins.utils.apps import ColabPluginAppConfig from colab.signals.signals import register_signal, connect_signal
    from colab.plugins.PLUGIN.tasks import HANDLING_METHOD

-   class PluginApps(ColabProxiedAppConfig):
+   class PluginApps(ColabPluginAppConfig):
         short_name = PLUGIN_NAME
         signals_list = [SIGNAL1, SIGNAL2]